Key Facts

 The Graduate Diploma of Psychological Science is a one-year bridging program.
 Meeting requirements for a foundational sequence of training in psychology, graduates from this course are eligible to apply for an APAC accredited fourth year of study in psychology.
 The Graduate Diploma serves as a ‘fast-track’ 8-unit sequence for those who hold an AQF level 7 undergraduate degree and wish to pursue a career or further study in psychology.

-Alternative entry into the Bachelor of Psychology (Honours) at Cairnmillar: Students who receive a WAM of 70 or higher will automatically be offered a place into the Bachelor of Psychology (Honours) at Cairnmillar.
-Those who receive a WAM between 60 and 70 will be able to apply for entry into Honours at Cairnmillar through the standard pathways.
+Guaranteed entry into the Bachelor of Psychology (Honours) at Cairnmillar: Students who receive a WAM of 70 or higher and a mark of 65 or higher in either PSY402 or PSY408 will automatically be offered a place into the Bachelor of Psychology (Honours) at Cairnmillar.
+Those who receive a WAM below 70 will be still able to apply for entry into Honours at Cairnmillar through the standard pathways.

 Please note: Cairnmillar’s courses are subject to minimum and maximum group numbers.
 Courses may be cancelled or postponed if minimum numbers are not achieved by the start date of the course.
 Courses may close prior to the start date if the maximum numbers are reached.
 In that situation, eligible applicants will be offered a place in the next available intake.